vriddhi-07/E-Yantra/Week2/Bar-graph_LEDs_&_Interrupt_Switch_Interfacing/README.md

-AIM
-In this experiment, you will interface a Buzzer with the ATmega2560 microcontroller.
+AIM:
-Buzzer is already interfaced and present on Firebird V robot.
+In this experiment, we interfaced the Bar-graph LEDs and the Interrupt Switch already present on Firebird V robot.
-You are provided with a skeleton code of Buzzer interfacing program.

-The program is ideally expected to configure the Buzzer as output device and turn it ON and OFF at an interval of 1 second.
-This should repeat itself indefinitely.
+The aim of this experiment is to get us familiar with the configuring and interfacing of Input and Output devices.

+The task is to toggle the status of 2 Bar-graph LEDs depending on whether the Interrupt Switch is pressed or released.

 The program is provided in a project folder.
-But, the program contains few errors which you have to find and debug.
+But, the program contains few incomplete functions which would have to be completed as per the instructions present in the comments.
-Resolve the errors and build the project.